 The partnership that changed Whitney Wolfe’s life forever

 Like most graduates without pre-existing industry contracts, Wolfe struggled to gain a foothold in the highly competitive entry-level job market despite her earlier work.
 Her first big break came when the 22-year-old met the future CEO of Tinder, Sean Rad.
 After hearing him discuss his idea for the dating app, she pitched him a proposal to help market and design the platform.
 Impressed by her suggestions and tenacity in following up, he brought her on the venture.

-Wolfe brought her uniquely creative insight and clever branding to the project, and the app was launched in 2012 as an online dating platform that stood apart from the crowd of options available at the time.
+Wolfe brought her uniquely creative insight and clever branding to the project, and the dating app was launched in 2012 as an online dating platform that stood apart from the crowd of options available at the time.
 With her brilliant field marketing, Tinder exploded very quickly.
-By 2013, the app saw over 20,000 new downloads per day on iOS.
+By 2013, the dating app saw over 20,000 new downloads per day on iOS.
 Ironically, despite the stunning success of the platform, it nearly ended her career in the industry rather than catapulting it upward as would be expected.